Skip to Main Content

 Procedure

 When the university takes action under this policy, the student will be notified in writing of the inappropriate behavior.
 The student will be temporarily withdrawn from the university and/or campus immediately.
 The withdrawal will remain effective until the Vice President for Student Affairs/Dean of Students and the appropriate university officials reach a final decision regarding the student’s future status with respect to the university.
 At any time, the student may terminate the process by withdrawing from the university voluntarily.
-During the evaluation process, the Vice President for Student Affairs/Dean of Students may require that an assessment be performed by an appropriate professional to determine the student’s mental status and appropriateness for the student to return to the university.
+During the evaluation process, the Vice President for Student Affairs/Dean of Students may require that an assessment be performed by an appropriate professional to determine the appropriateness for the student to return to the university.
 Once a student has been removed from the university through the above procedures, it is the student’s financial responsibility to secure safe transportation to their destination.

 Return